modishre/ds4300HW1/README.md

 Main 2 files we are working with twitterAPI and main.py TweetAPI is the middle file, DB backside and main.py is the fireside

-Couldnt upload tweets.csv

-Run main.py file
+- Run main.py file

-Input password once you run main file
-Afterwords its going to run print statements sequentially Choose mannuly whcih ones to run or not
-Df - choose true or false
+User will be prompted password input

+Program will run print statement sequentially.

+- Getter functions have the option to return a dataframe or the raw twitter data (frame=False or Frame=True)